AI in College Admissions Research: 4 Major Studies

 Paper 2 also has a methodological caveat the authors call out themselves: the difference-in-differences analysis fails its parallel-trends assumption in 2022.
 The authors explicitly describe their findings as "descriptive rather than causal."
 We do not write "ChatGPT caused the SES gap to widen."
 Confounds include the pandemic test-optional shift and the 2023 SFFA v.
 Harvard ruling that ended race-conscious admissions — both of which independently changed admit dynamics in the same window.

 Paper 3's adoption number is self-report, which on a sensitive behavior almost certainly under-counts.
 Foundry10 is also an advocacy-leaning organization, not a peer-reviewed venue.
-Some of their language reads as recommendation, not finding.

 What we still don't know